wormhole-foundation/example-token-bridge-relayer/solana/README.md

 `target/deploy/`.
 This keypair can be used for devnet, testnet and mainnet.
 Do not delete this key after deploying to the network of your choice.

-You will need to add the program's public key to a few different files.
-To fetch the public key, run the following command:

-- `solana-keygen pubkey target/deploy/token_bridge_relayer-keypair.json`

-Then add the public key to the following files:

-- `Anchor.toml`
-- `run_integration_test.sh`
-- `programs/src/lib.rs`

 ## Tests

 To run both unit and integration tests, run `make test`.
 If you want to isolate